EcoJulia/Phylo.jl/README.md

 R> library(ape)
 ```

-You can then translate back and forth using `NamedTree` contructors on
+You can then translate back and forth using `rcopy` on
 R `phylo` objects, and `RObject` constructors on julia `NamedTree`
 types to keep them in Julia or `@rput` to move the object into R: